Ladoke Akintola University of Technology: Location

-The College of Health Sciences campus once located in Osogbo, Osun state,Nigeria, has been relocated to along Old Ogbomoso-Ilorin Road, Ogbomoso, Oyo state.
-There are four faculties in College of Health Sciences which are basic medical sciences, basic clinical sciences, clinical sciences, nursing sciences.
+The College of Health Sciences campus once located in Osogbo, Osun State, Nigeria, has been relocated to along Old Ogbomoso-Ilorin Road, Ogbomoso, Oyo state.
+There are four faculties in College of Health Sciences: basic medical sciences, basic clinical sciences, clinical sciences, nursing sciences.

 On Wednesday 31 May 2023, Governor Seyi Makinde of Oyo state granted authorization for the designation of Prof. Olawale Olakulehin as the interim Chief Medical Director (CMD) of LAUTECH Teaching Hospital in Ogbomoso.
 He also appointed the principal officer and another appointment in the college.
 The announcement was made known by the Chief of staff to the governor.